 In the normal course of business, the Company is exposed to credit risk from its customers, substantially all of which are in the retail, food service, industrial, and convenience channels.
-The Company performs ongoing credit evaluations of new and existing customers' financial condition, and reviews the collectibility of its trade accounts receivable and other receivables in order to mitigate any possible credit losses.
-The Company has accounts receivable outstanding greater than 60 days past due and maintains an allowance for doubtful accounts relating to specific losses estimated on individual exposures as described in Note 5.
+The Company performs ongoing credit evaluations of new and existing customers' financial condition and reviews the collectability of its trade accounts receivable and other receivables in order to mitigate any possible credit losses.
+The Company records a loss allowance of expected credit losses for financial assets that are measured at amortized cost.
+At each reporting date, the Company measures the loss allowance at an amount equal to the lifetime expected credit losses if the credit risk on its financial assets has increased significantly since initial recognition.
+If credit risk has not significantly increased since initial recognition, the Company measures the loss allowance at an amount equal to the 12-month expected credit losses.
 Average accounts receivable days sales outstanding for the year is consistent with historic trends.

 Management believes concentrations of credit risk with respect to accounts receivable is limited due to the generally high credit quality of the Company's major customers, the large number and geographic dispersion of smaller customers, and the operation of the accounts receivable securitization facility as described in Note 23.
 The Company does, however, conduct a significant amount of business with a small number of large grocery retailers.
-The Company's two largest customers as at December 31, 2017 comprise approximately 22.3% (2016: one customer representing 13.2%) of total sales.
+The Company's two largest customers as at December 31, 2018 comprise approximately 22.8% (2017: two largest customers representing 22.3%) of total sales.

 The Company is also exposed to credit risk on its notes receivable from an unconsolidated structured entity in respect of the accounts receivable securitization program as described in Note 23.
-Management believes that this credit risk is limited by the long-term AA debt rating held by the financial institution financing the third-party trust.
+Management believes that this credit risk is limited by the long-term AA- debt rating held by the financial institution financing the third-party trust.
 The Company is exposed to credit risk on its cash and cash equivalents (comprising primarily of deposits with Canadian chartered banks) and non-exchange-traded derivative contracts.
 The Company mitigates this credit risk by transacting primarily with counterparties that are major international financial institutions with long-term debt ratings of A or higher.
 The Company's maximum exposure to credit risk at the balance sheet date consisted primarily of the carrying value of non-derivative financial assets and non-exchange-traded derivatives with positive fair values.